 The Peterson Institute and CGD have a special alliance.
 The Peterson Institute housed CGD for the first six months of its existence in 2001 and early 2002.
 As sister organizations, CGD and the Peterson Institute make joint appointments of senior staff.
-Peterson Institute director C. Fred Bergsten serves on the CGD board, while CGD president Nancy Birdsall is a member of the Peterson Institute board.
+The bylaws of our two organizations stipulate that the heads of each serve ex officio on the Board of the other.